-Reich (sometimes known as Reich : Downfall) is a cancelled first-person shooter made from 2007 to 2010 by Ignition Florida (formerly Artificial Studios) for the publisher UTV Ignition Entertainment.
+Reich, sometimes known as Reich : Downfall, is a canceled First-Person Shooter made from 2007 to 2010 by Ignition Florida, formerly Artificial Studios, for the publisher UTV Ignition Entertainment.
 Planned for the PC, Playstation 3 and Xbox 360 systems, the game was set in a distant future where Nazis have won the second World War and rule all around the world.
 The player would have take control of Janus Cross, a former officer of the reich, who associated with a sect of resistance fighters possessing telekinetic powers, or Psi-powers, called The Chosen, in order to take down the reich.
 It featured a heavily modified Unreal Engine 3 which allowed large scale destructible environments as well as the use of telekinetic powers and weapons to defeat your foes, especially by using environment as a weapon.

 Some features of the game were:

 - Unreal Engine 3 (modified with deferred lighting, physics engine was custom-made).

 - Game was based on the idea that “Ambrosia” fueled your “psi-powers”.

 - ‘Psi blades’ were blades attached to arms (think Baraka from Mortal Kombat’s franchise).
 This was eventually ditched.